BANGAUTOGLASS

 If the damage was caused by a break-in, vandalism, or a weather event, that generally falls under comprehensive coverage.
 If it resulted from a collision with another vehicle or object, collision coverage typically applies.
 In either case, whether it makes financial sense to file a claim depends on your deductible amount compared to the overall replacement cost — something your insurance agent can walk you through.

 If you haven't started your insurance claim yet, Bang AutoGlass can assist you through the process.
-We're not filing the claim on your behalf, but we can help you understand what information to gather and how to move forward so you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Factors That Affect Q50 Quarter Glass Replacement Cost